codeheaven-io/codeheaven.io/_posts/2016-01-11-15-things-to-know-about-ansible-on-day-one.markdown

 ---
 layout: post
-title: "15 Things to Know About Ansible on Day One"
+title: "15 Things You Should Know About Ansible"
 date: 2016-01-11T10:53:11-02:00
 keywords: react, testing, javascript
 author: marlonbernardes
 excerpt: >
   Ansible
 ---

 ## 1 - You can pass parameters to roles